Hell Morgan's Girl: Plot

 The action takes place in 1906 San Francisco.
-Roger Curwell (William Stowell) aspires to be an artist, an ambition at odds with the wishes of his wealthy father (Joseph Girard).
+Roger Curwell aspires to be an artist, an ambition at odds with the wishes of his wealthy father.
 Cast out by his father, he soon falls on hard times.
 His ex-model Olga had been interested in him because she thought he would some day inherit his father's millions, but when he is cast out penniless, she deserts him.

-In a Barbary Coast saloon called "The Sailor's Rest" which is run by Hell Morgan (Alfred Allen), he is rescued from a beating by Lola Morgan (Dorothy Phillips), Hell's daughter.
+In a Barbary Coast saloon called "The Sailor's Rest" which is run by Hell Morgan, he is rescued from a beating by Lola Morgan, Hell's daughter.
 She gives him a job as a piano player, he paints her portrait, and a romance evolves between them.
-A tough politician named Sleter Noble (Lon Chaney) is also interested in Lola, but has been rebuffed by her.
+A tough politician named Sleter Noble is also interested in Lola, but has been rebuffed by her.

 Olga, formerly a model for Roger, finds him and tells him that his father has died and made him a millionaire.
 Olga tries to rekindle her relationship with Roger and comes onto him.
 Angered on seeing Roger with Olga, Lola leads Noble on, but then regrets doing so and tries to distance herself from him.
 Noble threatens to shoot Roger if Lola doesn't agree to become his woman.
 When he hears his daughter screaming.
 Lola's father comes to her aid and is shot by Noble just as the famous earthquake hits.
 Sleter Noble is shot dead in the melee.
 Lola manages to get her wounded father out of the building by way of a fire escape.
 In the aftermath of the disaster, Hell Morgan dies of his injuries, and Lola and Roger are reunited.